 The students attend classes at U.C.
 Berkeley in addition to working as interns in Bay Area startups.
 The overall objective is to give the students a taste of entrepreneurship, to help them better understand local business culture, and to stimulate ideas that can be of value to them in the future.
 And of course to inspire them to be entrepreneurs and start their own business.

-- The program runs for 10 weeks from June 4 to August 10, 2018
+The program runs for 10 weeks from early June to mid-August

-- J-1 visas are arranged by U.C.
-Berkeley
+J-1 visas are arranged by UCB

-- The students have full medical coverage
+The students have full medical coverage

-- The students will live at the International House at U.C.
-Berkeley
+The students live at International House

-- No obligations to the startup if you don't find a match
+No obligations to the startup if you don't find a match

-- NO COST FOR THE STARTUP other than paying for the student’s local transportation
+No cost for the startup other than paying for the students’ local transportation

-- Max.
+Max.
 2 students per startup

-- You need to be located in the San Francisco/Berkeley area
+You need to be located in the San Francisco/Berkeley area

 The Norwegian School of Entrepreneurship aka Gründerskolen, started in 1999 when 6 IT-students from the University of Oslo participated in the program's pilot in San Francisco.
 Since then the program has grown rapidly and is averaging 150 students annually at several destinations.
 Destinations in 2018 are San Francisco, Houston, Boston, and Toronto.
 The alumni network has more than 1500 alumni, by far the biggest network of its kind in Norway.